Filco306/reproducible-research-cookiecutter/PythonPlan.md

 ## Tests
 - Just add a folder maybe, or we can write some empty template for testing using pytest
+- Tips on what to test and how to test, in a md file

 ## GPU support for docker
 - If the user wish to use GPU in their project, we might need 2 versions of dockerfile, one supporting Nvidia container toolkit and one not.
 - FROM nvidia/cuda:10.2-base\
 CMD nvidia-smi\
 at the begining of the dockerfile

+## Cite if there is a paper

 ## source codes